 Experience Cloud ID Service:

 <link rel="dns-prefetch" href="//fast. *insert partner ID here

 Dynamic Tag Manager (DTM): Not required.
-DTM links are available as soon as the page loads.
+DTM links are available when the page loads.

 <link rel="dns-prefetch" href="//pixel.everesttech.net">